Lambda256/luniverse-poa/README.md

 ## Build

-Building Luniverse-PoA node executables, namely `bootnode` and `geth`, requires both a Go-Lang (version 1.9.4) and a C compiler.
+Building Luniverse-PoA node executables, namely `bootnode` and `geth`, requires both a Go-Lang (version 1.20) and a C compiler.
 You can install them using your favorite package manager or source tarball.

 For golang 1.20 in linux, you can use the following link.
-(Use Go version 1.20 or later)
 ```
 https://go.dev/dl/go1.20.linux-amd64.tar.gz
 ```